 Though these changes are incremental, we are here for the long haul and are dedicated to the continual process of anti-racism.
 We call upon the Municipality of West Grey and the West Grey Public Library, Grey Highlands Public Library and Grey Roots Museum to do the same.

 As you follow up with us along on our journey, keeping us accountable to these initial contributions, please join the Durham Art Gallery Team in personally donating to funds, charities and organizations that support the Black community, if you are able.

-Financial Support for Black and Indigenous Communities
+Financial Support for Black, Indigenous and Asian Communities